changx3/Jonathan_PLC_Projects/README.md

 # Jonathan_PLC_Projects
 The projects within this respiratory are built under the PLC Dojo course Applied Logic (Level 2) to solve a wide variety of complex automation problems using ladder diagram programming independently.
+File include a pdf version of the project and .RSS version of the project.

 The Rockwell Software used for these files are the following:
 * RSLogix Micro Starter Lite (aka 500) v.8.30.00